vasconcel/vasconcel/README.md

-## Python Developer
+## Hello, World!
-I'm focused on building user-friendly and efficient software.
-Currently a Systems Analysis and Development student at UFCA (Brazil), I leverage Python to automate tasks, build functional systems, and develop APIs.
+I'm focused on crafting user-friendly and efficient software, leveraging Python to automate tasks, build functional systems, and develop APIs.
+As a Systems Development Analyst, I'm constantly seeking innovative solutions to real-world problems.

 ## Skills